This workout helps improve two crucial elements of racing well.

 Below I describe two workouts geared toward athletes focusing on racing 5K/10K, but either session can be easily manipulated in regard to the length and intensity of the intervals in order to work for longer distances or lesser experience levels.
 Do these workouts once or twice in the 2-4 weeks preceding a key race when your overall workload is still fairly high.
 These two sessions are challenging, but will also give your fitness — and confidence — a nice little boost heading into your next race.

 Here’s how to do them:

 Off The Track:

 – Perform a timed fartlek of 5-1-4-1-3-1-2-1-1-1 minute repetitions.
-Run the non-bolded reps (5-4-3-2-1) at 5K race effort, jogging for half the time of the last interval you completed as recovery.
-Run the bolded 1-minute repetitions at 10-15 seconds per mile faster than 5K race effort.
+Run the non-bolded reps (5-4-3-2-1) at 5K race effort, jogging for half the time of the last interval you completed as recovery, so 2:30 jogging after the 5-minute intervals, 2 minutes after the 4-minute interval, etc. Run the bolded 1-minute repetitions at 10-15 seconds per mile faster than 5K race effort.
 Follow the faster 1-minute reps with 3 minutes of easy jogging before moving on to the next rep.

 – Cool down with 15-20 minutes of easy jogging.